CubeAPM

 Avoid tools that are priced based on ingest volume or number of users, as these models scale poorly in microservice-heavy architectures.
 Prefer infra-based or sampling-optimized pricing that remains predictable even with high data volumes.
 Transparency also means no hidden charges for features like longer retention or synthetics.

-5. Smart or Tail-Based Sampling Support
+5. Sampling Support

 Effective sampling reduces cost while retaining high-value telemetry (e.g., outliers, errors, latency spikes).
 Tools with intelligent or tail-based sampling preserve insights from edge cases and debug-worthy events, whereas naive probabilistic sampling risks missing critical signals in production.